qxxst/hybrid-perk-deck/README.md

 ### Rogue
 The Rogue perk deck previously gave a 60% chance to ignore incoming damage.
 I reduced this to 15%.

-The only stat I have *increased* so far was the weapon swap speed, which is now 3x its original rate in the vanilla game.
+I actually *increased* the weapon swap speed, which is now 3x its original rate in the vanilla game.
 The previous version of the mod had this set to 1.8.
 I don't have a specific rationale for increasing this further other than it's fun and I like being able to swap between firearms quickly.
 ### Armorer
 I was interested in modifying the Armorer perk deck's invincibility period after your armor is broken, with the goal of using it as a mechanic to get out of tight situations.
 Unfortunately, I was unable to add it to this mod without the game crashing upon startup.
 This was also an issue with the original version of the mod.

 I may give it another shot in the future, but right now I'm not sure how to fix whatever's wrong with it.
+### Equipment
+TBD